Most of the world lines up against Moscow, attacks intensify

 Meanwhile, Russia pounded Kharkiv, Ukraine's second-largest city with about 1.5 million people, with another round of aerial attacks that shattered buildings and lit up the skyline with balls of fire.
 At least 21 people were killed and 112 injured over the past day, said Oleg Sinehubov, head of the Kharkiv regional administration.

-Arestovich said several Russian planes were shot down over Kharkiv, though that could not be confirmed.
+Several Russian planes were shot down over Kharkiv, according to Oleksiy Arestovich, a top adviser to Ukrainian President Volodymyr Zelenskyy.

-“Kharkiv today is the Stalingrad of the 21st century,” said Oleksiy Arestovich, a top presidential adviser, invoking what is considered one of the most heroic moments in Russian history, the five-month defense of the city from the Nazis during World War II.
+“Kharkiv today is the Stalingrad of the 21st century,” Arestovich said, invoking what is considered one of the most heroic moments in Russian history, the five-month defense of the city from the Nazis during World War II.

-But both sides said they were also ready to resume talks aimed at stopping the fighting, which had Ukraine under threat on multiple fronts.
-A huge, 40-mile-long column of Russian tanks and other military vehicles stood outside the capital, and Russian invaders pressed their assault on the strategic port cities of Kherson and Mariupol.
+From his basement bunker, Kharkiv Mayor Igor Terekhov told the BBC: "The city is united and we shall stand fast.’’

 Russian attacks, many with missiles, blew the roof off Kharkiv's five-story regional police building and set the top floor on fire, and also hit the intelligence headquarters and a university building, according to officials and videos and photos released by Ukraine’s State Emergency Service.
-Officials residential buildings were also hit, but did not provide details.
+Officials said residential buildings were also hit, but gave no details.

+Ukraine found itself under threat on other fronts as well: A huge, 40-mile-long column of Russian tanks and other military vehicles stood outside Kyiv, the capital, and Russian invaders pressed their assault on the strategic port cities of Kherson and Mariupol.

-Seven days into Russia's invasion, a refugee crisis unfolded on the European continent, with the United Nations saying that more than 870,000 people have fled Ukraine and that the number could soon hit 1 million.
+Seven days into Russia's invasion, a refugee crisis unfolded on the European continent, with the U.N. saying that more than 870,000 people have fled Ukraine and that the number could soon hit 1 million.

-The State Emergency Service reported that more than 2,000 civilians have been killed, but that could not immediately be independently verified, and neither side has disclosed its military casualties.
+The State Emergency Service reported that more than 2,000 civilians have been killed, but that could not be independently verified.

 In the northern city of Chernihiv, two cruise missiles hit a hospital, according to the Ukrainian UNIAN news agency, which quoted the health administration chief, Serhiy Pivovar, as saying authorities were working to determine the casualty toll.

-Ukrainian Foreign Minister Dmytro Kuleba also said his country was ready but noted that Russia's demands have not changed and that he wouldn't accept any ultimatums.
-Neither side said where the talks might take place.

-— Russia found itself even more isolated economically as Airbus and Boeing said they would cut off spare parts and technical support to the country's airlines, a major blow.
-Airbus and Boeing jets account for the vast majority or Russia’s passenger fleet.
-Dozens of multinational companies have curtailed or stopped doing business in Russia.

-Britain's Defense Ministry said Kharkiv and Mariupol were encircled.
-A third city, Kherson, was under pressure, but there were conflicting reports as to who was in control.
+Britain’s Defense Ministry said Kharkiv and Mariupol were encircled.
+Kherson was also under pressure, but there were conflicting reports as to who was in control.

 Mariupol Mayor Vadym Boychenko said the attacks there had been relentless.